ben182/laravel-ab/README.md

 In addition you can hook into two events:

 - `ExperimentNewVisitor` gets triggered once an experiment gets assigned to a new visitor.
-You can grab the experiment and visitor instance as propeerties of the event.
+You can grab the experiment and visitor instance as properties of the event.
 - `GoalCompleted` gets triggered once a goal is completed.
 You can grab the goal as a property of the event.

 ### Testing